blieusong/sybase-ase-docker/README.md

 The `docker-compose.yml` file attaches the container to a **sybase-bridge** virtual network created above.
 It also assigns it the static IP **172.24.1.1** for easier later reference.

-Firing up the ASE server as now as simple as (from the folder container the `docker-compose.yml` file):
+From the parent folder of the `docker-compose.yml` file, firing up the ASE server is as simple as :

 ```console
 $ docker-compose up -d
 ```

-To check that it runs:
+To check that it runs, use `docker ps`:

 ```console
 $ docker ps